UPDATE: Body of adult found in floodwaters at campground in Alexander County, search for baby continues

 HIDDENITE, N.C.
-(FOX 46 CHARLOTTE) — Search and rescue crews recovered the body of an adult Friday afternoon in floodwaters at a campground in North Carolina.
+(FOX 46 CHARLOTTE) — Search and rescue crews recovered the body of an adult Friday afternoon in floodwaters at a campground in Alexander County.
 Emergency crews are still searching for a 1-year-old infant who remains missing.

-The search resumed Friday morning, Nov.
-13 in Alexander County following the deaths of three other people at the Hiddenite Family Campground.
+The 37-member USAR team [Urban Search and Rescue] began search efforts at 8:00 a.m. on Friday, November 13 at Hiddenite Family Campground in an attempt to locate one adult and a 1-year-old child, who were presumed missing.

+The rescue team discovered the adult’s body at approximately 11:30 a.m.
+Friday, for a total of four deceased at the campground.

 The campground is approximately 50 miles north of Charlotte.